 Unmaking Single Perspectives (USP): A Listening Project

-This project is a HEFCE funded Catalyst experimental innovation project, 2017-18.
+This project was a HEFCE funded Catalyst experimental learning and teaching innovation project, 2017-18.

 This project explored innovative pedagogic approaches to learning in an interdisciplinary environment, using dialogue to understand different viewpoints.
 Drawing on the work of experts in the field of open dialogue the project workshops enabled students to practice and develop the often overlooked communication skills of active listening and open dialogue.